Venezuela Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of these countries can enter Venezuela without a visa for tourism or business purposes
+Citizens of listed countries can enter for tourism without a visa.

 Arrival Process